omarmosid/managed-components-starter-template/README.md

 1. Make sure you're running node version >=18.
 2. Install dependencies with `npm i`
 3. Run unit test watcher with `npm run test:dev`

+## ⚙️ Tool Settings

+> Settings are used to configure the tool in a Component Manager config file

+### Example Setting `boolean`

+`exampleSetting` will be configured in webcm config in the components section

+## 🧱 Fields Description

+> Fields are properties that can/must be sent with certain events

+### Human Readable Field Name `type` _required_

+`field_id` give it a short description and send to a more detailed reference [Learn more](https://developers.facebook.com/docs/analytics/send_data/events/#standard).

 ## 📝 License